EnderiteFox/EnderiteFox/README.md

 ## Hello there! >:D

-I'm a 20 years old computer science student, currently on my third year of bachelor's degree at University of Franche-Comté (recently renamed to University Marie et Louis Pasteur)
+I'm a 21 years old computer science student, currently on my third year of bachelor's degree at University Marie et Louis Pasteur
 I create games with Godot and Minecraft plugins on my free time
 Most of my university projects are public on my profile
-I can speak French and English
+I speak French and English

 # Languages I use the most:
 - Java